Navigation

 𓇼

-XVIII.
+XXXI.
 DECAN

 STAR

-ANCIENT REGENTS
+ANCIENT REGENT

 LETTER